To ask the Secretary of State for the Home Department if she will make a statement on those crossing the English channel in small boats.

 I have already pointed out that last year we received 3,500 asylum applications from unaccompanied children—the highest number of any European country.
 That is our contribution to the European effort to look after children—more than any other country.
 I call upon the other European countries operating the camps that the hon.
 Lady describes to show the same compassion and attention that we do when we look after UASCs in this country.

 My hon.
 Friend is right in his analysis.
-National Crime Agency officers are embedded in law enforcement units around Europe and beyond to track down these criminal gangs.
+NCA officers are embedded in law enforcement units around Europe and beyond to track down these criminal gangs.
 It is not just an issue in the UK and France.
 These criminal networks extend throughout Europe, through countries such as Germany, Italy and Greece, often through Turkey and thereafter into the middle east.
-The National Crime Agency and others are working tirelessly with other law enforcement agencies to crack down on these gangs in exactly the way he describes.
+The NCA and others are working tirelessly with other law enforcement agencies to crack down on these gangs in exactly the way he describes.

 Just last week, the Minister’s Department posted a video attacking so-called “activist lawyers”.
 Does he understand that Trumpian language like that and other comments in the Chamber today risk stoking further divisions and tensions?
 Will he apologise for demonising both asylum seekers and lawyers acting on their behalf in saying that they were trying to “undermine” the rule of law?
 Will he at least introduce safe passages to prove that this is not a dystopian Government?